cjules0609/VegasAfterglow/README.md

 ## Prerequisites

-VegasAfterglow requires the following to build and run:
+VegasAfterglow requires the following to build:

+> For Python users, unless you want to build the Python package from source, you can skip this section.

 > These are typically provided by your operating system.
 You can skip this section unless your operating system is out of date.